jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 2. You can now use `throwIO` and `killThread` safely

-It's important to note that `withXyz` functions do not provide complete safety against things like use-after-close our double-close.
+It's important to note that `withXyz` functions do not provide complete safety against things like use-after-close or double-close.
 There are many interesting approaches to fix these issues but they are _way_ beyond the scope of this tutorial -- things like [Monadic Regions] and [The Linearity Monad] come to mind.
 For now, we'll rely on `bracket` to catch common issues and on code reviews to catch team members who are not using `bracket`.

 [Well Typed Exceptions]: http://www.well-typed.com/blog/97/